-I am a tofu fan — I’m not a vegetarian or vegan (obviously, if you know me), and I love tofu dishes as much as I love dishes with steak, chicken, fish, and so on.
+I am a tofu fan — I’m not a vegetarian or vegan, and I love tofu dishes as much as I love dishes with steak, chicken, fish, and so on.

 I love that you can get tofu in different textures — soft, silky, firm, extra firm, etc. As a result, you can make very different recipes with them.
 From cakes and breads, to stir-fries and curries — and then some!